alinsjs/docs/guide/rule.md

 <div $mount='#App'>Click output to view the compilation product</div>;
 ```

-## 6. Responsive logic blocks
+## 6. Reactive logic blocks

 Alins does not compile all if and switch statements into If or Switch logic blocks.
 Logical block compilation is only performed when there are JSX assignment statements or JSX return statements in the branches of the if or switch statements.
-However, Since js syntax is very flexible and cannot cover all scenarios during the compilation phase, compilation rules for responsive logic blocks have been added to allow developers to decide whether they need to force logic block compilation to be turned on.
+However, Since js syntax is very flexible and cannot cover all scenarios during the compilation phase, compilation rules for reactive logic blocks have been added to allow developers to decide whether they need to force logic block compilation to be turned on.

 Reactive logic blocks can be marked with the `@reactive` annotation or marked with the `$:` tag as follows: